This program is now offered as Welder Foundation.

 A minimum of 50% in any of:

-Applicants who have not satisfied the Math requirement within the last seven (7) years must write the ABLE Mathematics test and must receive a minimum of 63%.
+Applicants who have not satisfied the Math requirement within the last seven (7) years must write the TEA Mathematics test and must receive a minimum of 63%.

 Program Schedule: New intakes start approximately every seven weeks (28-week duration)